Scope and Contents

 15.25 Linear Feet (13 boxes)

-The collection in arranged in two series: Series 01, Wilmington College, and Series 02, University of North Carolina, Wilmington.
-Series 01 is arranged alphabetically by topic and then chronologically.
-Series 02 is subdivided into Administrative Records and Departmental Records.
+The collection in arranged in two series: Series I, Wilmington College, and Series II, University of North Carolina, Wilmington.
+Series I is arranged alphabetically by topic and then chronologically.
+Series II is subdivided into Administrative Records and Departmental Records.
 Administration Records are arranged alphabetically by topic, and then chronologically.
 Broad topics are Annual Reports, Budget, Committees, Correspondence, Gifts, and Miscellaneous Administrative Topics.
 Departmental Records are arranged by department name, next alphabetically and last chronologically.
-Visual files and photographs are filed at the end of each series.

 This collection was processed by Nina Herzog in Winter 2020.